MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 1. Use the shortest traces possible to connect the first RX matching network component with the RX input pins of the chip.
-The RX matching network is very sensitive to any extra parasitic inductance and parasitic capacitance, this way it is important to minimize the detuning effects by using as short traces as possible.
+The RX matching network is very sensitive to any extra parasitic inductance and parasitic capacitance, doing this way is important to minimize the detuning effects by using as short traces as possible.

 <p align="center">